ssi-dk/sepi_point/README.md

 `sepi_point_batch -a <path_to_assembly_files_folder> -r <path_to_read_files_folder> -o <output_folder>`

+By default intermediate sam and bam-files will be deleted upon completion and only the final results.tsv as well as .vcf and nucmer .snps files will be kept.
+If you wish to investigate the mapping you can add the -n / --noclean option to keep all intermediate files.

 ## Inputs ##

 SepiPoint expects inputs as .fastq.gz files for paired end reads and fasta-format for assembled genomes.